jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) means a petroleum permit obtained in whole or part exchange for another petroleum permit over the same or part of the same area; and
     (b) includes a sequential series of replacement permits to the extent to which each permit in the series replaces the previous permit in the series
   - **replacement plant** , in sections DO 6, DO 7, and DO 9 (which relate to horticultural plants) means a listed horticultural plant that replaces a listed horticultural plant, whether or not it is of the same type of listed horticultural plant
+  - **replacement property** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
   - **reportable income** is defined in section 22D(3) of the Tax Administration Act 1994, except as provided for in section MH 2 (Some definitions) for the purposes of subpart MH (FamilyBoost tax credits)
   - **reporting bank** is defined in section FE 4 (Some definitions) for the purposes of subpart FE (Interest apportionment on thin capitalisation)
   - **reporting standard**